 Over 25 Years Helping Women with Bladder Control Issues

 If you’re tired of being embarrassed by unexpected bladder leaks, know that you don’t have to live life like that any longer.
 Urinary incontinence affects 15 million women across the United States and thousands in the Bay Area.
-Thanks to innovative treatments like laser therapy and bladder sling surgery you won’t have to suffer from urinary leaks for a lifetime.
-At Pacific Gynecology Surgical Group in San Francisco, CA, Dr. Leslie Kardos can diagnose and treat your urinary incontinence issues to restore your quality of life.
-Learn more about treating female incontinence below.
+Thanks to innovative treatments like laser therapy and bladder sling surgery you won’t have to experience urinary leaks for a lifetime.

 What are the Symptoms of Urinary Incontinence in Women?